girobusan/imp/README.md

 ## Known problems

-- If you use NoScript extension, you'd need to disable it for IMP! page (*not* set to TRUSTED mode, but disable all restrictions completely)
+- If you use NoScript extension, you'd need to disable it for IMP! page (*not* just set to TRUSTED mode, but disable all restrictions completely)

 ## License